albn-itu/uni-notes/semester-5/BSEC1/projects/handin-2/README.md

 handin-2-alice-1  | Dice roll result: 2
 handin-2-alice-1 exited with code 0
 ```
+\elandscape

 # The protocol
 ## The goal
 The goal of our protocol is to achieve

 - Confidentiality: The message should be hidden from the outside world
-- Authenticity: We need to know the message comes from the right person
+- Authenticity: Need to know the message comes from the right person
-- Integrity: We need to know the message has not been altered.
+- Integrity: Need to know the message has not been altered.

-To achieve the above we use the Coin tossing protocol, with Pedersen commitments, all sent over TLS.
+To achieve the above i use the Coin tossing protocol, with Pedersen commitments, all sent over TLS.

 ## Coin tossing

 The coin tossing scheme allows 2 parties to both pick a random number and send it to each other, while being sure none of the parties have cheated.
 It does so by using an XOR operation on the resulting 2 numbers, thereby ensuring that if at least one of the numbers were random, then the result will be too.

-To ensure that no party has cheated we use commitments.
+To ensure that no party has cheated i use commitments.

 ## Commitments